UK fashion and beauty bible Elle recently interviewed our Clinic Director and skin expert Lorraine Scrivener on tackling enlarged pores.

 Lorraine also recommended that ELLE readers try microdermabrasion; a skincare technique which uses a jet of abrasive crystals to exfoliate the skin, which helps remove dead skin cells and gently buffs over enlarged pores.

 Learn more about Dermapen here and medical microdermabrasion here.
-Book your complimentary skin care consultation with Lorraine, or one of her experienced team, by calling our Kensington clinic on 020 7584 0115 or our Wimbledon skin clinic on 020 8879 9812.
+Book your skin care consultation with Lorraine, or one of her experienced team, by calling our Kensington clinic on 020 7584 0115 or our Wimbledon skin clinic on 020 8879 9812.

 Lorraine recommends peels for pores to ELLE readers